+Admissions Policy

-Admissions Policy Mill View Primary School 2023 Intake
+Mill View Primary School 2025-2026 Intake

-Next Updated: Autumn 2023
+Next Update: Autumn 2024

-Introduction
+1 Introduction

-- 1.1 Mill View Primary School is a primary academy located in the local authority area of Cheshire West and Chester.
-It is part of Cheshire Academies Trust (Trust), a multi academy trust. - 1.2 Admission to all state funded schools is governed by the School Admissions Code 2021 (Code).
-Under the Code, the Trust is the 'Admission Authority' for the School, and has a legal duty to formally determine the 'admission arrangements' for each year's intake in accordance with the requirements of the Code. - 1.3 The Trust Board delegates the task of determining the admission arrangements each year to the Governing Body of the School.
-The School's admission arrangements are formally determined by the Governing Body, with admission related decisions being made by a committee of three Governors known as the Admission Committee. - 1.4 This policy and all other admission related documents referred to herein and used during the admission process, together form the School's admission arrangements.
+- 1.1 Mill View Primary School is a primary academy located in the local authority area of Cheshire West.
+It is part of Cheshire Academies Trust, a multi academy trust. - 1.2 Admission to all state funded schools is governed by the School Admissions Code 2021 (Code).
+Under the Code, the Trust is the 'Admission Authority' for the School, and has a legal duty to formally determine the 'admission arrangements' for each year's intake in accordance with the requirements of the Code. - 1.3 The Trust Board determines the admission arrangements each year.
+Local Authorities administer the process of Reception admissions based against the Trust's oversubscription criteria, with in year admissions being managed being managed in accordance with section 11 of this policy. - 1.4 This policy and all other admission related documents referred to herein and used during the admission process, together form the School's admission arrangements.
 Any proposed changes to the admission arrangements are subject to statutory consultation before they can be determined.
 Determined admission arrangements can only be varied in specific circumstances, and usually only with Secretary of State consent.